-To use your class instead of the default, specify it in with t grails.plugins.springsecurity.acl.permissionClass attribute either as a Class or a for example or
+To use your class instead of the default, specify it in with the grails.plugin.springsecurity.acl. permissionClass attribute either as a Class or a String, for example or

 '''

 import com.mycompany.myapp.MyPermissions

 ...

-grails.plugins.springsecurity.acl.permissionClass = MyPermissions
+grails.plugin.springsecurity.acl. permissionClass = MyPermissions

 '''

 '''

-grails.plugins.springsecurity.acl.permissionClass =
+grails.plugin.springsecurity.acl.permissionClass =

 'com.mycompany.myapp.MyPermissions'

 '''

-You can also override the aclPermissionFactory bean in grails-app/conf/spring/resources.groovy, keeping the org.springframework.security.acls.domain.DefaultPermissionFactory class passing your class as the constructor argument to keep it from defaulting to BasePermission, or do ε complex override to more fully reconfigure the behavior:
+You can also override the aclPermissionFactory bean in grails-app/conf/spring/resources.groovy, keeping the org.springframework.security.acls.domain.
+DefaultPermissionFactory class but passing your class as the constructor argument to keep it from defaulting to BasePermission, or do a more complex override to more fully reconfigure the behavior: